-Joseline Hernandez Heads Back To The Club To Earn A $10K Payday Just Weeks After Bonnie Bella’s Birth [PHOTOS]
+Joseline Hernandez Heads Back To The Club To Earn A $10K Payday Just Weeks After Bonnie Bella’s Birth [Photos]

 Joseline Hernandez already teased us all with pictures of her insane post-baby body bounce back.
 Now the Love & Hip Hop Atlanta star is doing the most with her recent return to the club.
-According to TMZ, Joseline was recently paid $10,000 for an appearance at the Museum Bar where she danced, drank and even rapped a little bit.
+According to TMZ, Joseline was recently paid $10,000 for an appearance at the Museum Bar where she danced, drank, and even rapped a little bit.

 A photo posted by Management:JoselineHernandez (@joseline) on